 After that I was an FFA adviser for the Wahluke School District.
 I also was assistant coach for the High School track and field team.
 During these years, I day-cared for 5 years, worked 7 years at the local hardware store, then 9 years at the Wahluke School district as a Para Pro, Librarian, Ag Science teacher and ASB secretary.
 In 2002 I started my own business as a seasonal fruit stand that soon became a pizza, sub sandwich, ice cream parlor.
 After my husband retired I eventually sold my business and we moved to Thompson Falls in 2014.

 Here we enjoy the full 4 seasons, 4 wheeling adventures, camping, fishing and huckleberry picking.
-Currently I am the Manager of the local bowling alley.
-I am happy to be back in Montana and enjoy the area as I was able to while growing up.
-Project Ascent is giving kids the opportunities that I had while being in this area and discovering what is available to them.
+I am happy to be in Montana and enjoy the area as I was able to while growing up.
+Project ASCENT is giving kids the opportunities that I had while being in this area and introducing what is available to them.
 I am happy that I was invited to be involved with this program!

 Ron is a retired US Army Vietnam veteran who has also completed 15 years in the Federal Civil Service before retiring to his home state of Montana.
 After seeing most of the world from Europe to the far east, his goal is to live the rest of his life enjoying the great state of Montana.
 Ron is an avid bow hunter and has spent several years as an instructor for Mt.
 Fish Wildlife and Parks.
 His interest is primarily traditional archery and hands-on making most of the equipment used.